android/privacy-sandbox-samples/Fledge/FledgeServerSpec/README.md

 4. A [scoring signals](https://developer.android.com/design-for-safety/privacy-sandbox/fledge#ad-selection-ad-tech-platform-managed-trusted-server)
    endpoint that serves the sample `ScoringSignals.json` in this directory.

-5. A winning buyer impression reporting endpoint.
+5. A winning buyer reporting endpoint.
 Modify the reporting_address variable in the `BiddingLogic.js` file to match this endpoint.

-6. A seller impression reporting endpoint.
+6. A seller reporting endpoint.
 Modify the reporting_address variable in the `ScoringLogic.js` file to match this endpoint.

 7. A buyer daily fetch endpoint that serves the sample `DailyUpdateResponse.json`